2018 — San Diego, California, CA/US

+I have had a total of less than 6 rounds on the hs cx topic this year.
+Dont assume I know what you're reading.
 I do have a hearing problem in my right ear.
 If I've never heard you b4 or it's the first round of the day.
 PLEASE go about 80% of your normal spread for about 20 seconds so I can get acclimated to your voice.
 If you don't, I'm going to miss a good chunk of your first minute or so.

 Email chain: email@example.com

 I've been a part of the greater college debate community since I started debating in 2k5/2k6.
 I took a few years off after I left debate but came back in 2014.
 Back then I preferred policy v policy debate but I rarely get to watch those rounds these days.
 I'll vote on almost anything at this point if it's impacted correctly and you don't look like a flying douchebag.

 Performances and K Affs: I view performance debate a little differently than some other critics.
 I’m a believer that if you’re to be doing a performance, your entire round needs to be real to the performance of your first constructive.
 If you deviate from the message of the performance and don’t actually embody it, I can be convinced pretty quickly to vote against you for lack of embodiment.
 I find myself less sympathetic to affirmative teams that don’t remind me why the aff is a good idea in relation to whatever off cases the neg team reads.
 If you just read generic k aff blocks to t/fw/k or the k, it is a travesty that needs to be fixed.
 You read/performed a 1ac, please use it.